Minor Allen, Chief of Police

 Minor Allen began his career with the Hazard Police Department in July of 1985.
 Allen attended the DOCJT Academy in 1987 graduating with class 174.
 Allen has received many forms of training and is certified as a Driving Instructor through Texas A&M, Firearm Instructor, Accident Reconstructionist through IPTM in Florida, and a Rapid Deployment Instructor through the NTOA.
 His previous role at HPD was the departments Investigations Division Commander.
 He was appointed Chief of Police in January 2012.

-Major James East began his Law Enforcement career in December 2003.
+James East began his Law Enforcement career in December 2003.
 Graduating from the Department of Criminal Justice training in October 2004, Major East served as Class leader and received several awards while at the academy.
 In 2007 Major East graduated from the Academy of Police Supervision.
 Major East has also received certification as an accident reconstructionist.
 Major East has served in several roles with the Hazard Police Department including Shift supervisor, Operations Commander and Accreditation manager.
-Major East currently serves in Administration overseeing grants, accreditation, evidence, equipment inventory, and fleet management and also serves as the department chaplain.

 The Hazard Police Department utilizes officers with specialized training in criminal forensics.
 Officers and Detectives have completed training in areas ranging from clandestine grave identification and recovery, explosives investigation, computer crimes, narcotics investigation, accident reconstruction, to kinesiology interview techniques for use in both field and in-house interviews.
 Our Agency utilizes various crime scene examination tools including laser measurement devices, high-quality photography, both manned and unmanned aircraft systems and 3-D crime scene reconstruction software to provide an extremely accurate and precise criminal investigation.

 We are capable of handling all state level crimes in-house.
-We work with several other trusted agencies including the Kentucky State Police, Attorney Generals Office Cyber Crimes Branch, Department of Alcohol and Beverage Control, Department of Fish and Wildlife Resources, Federal Bureau of Investigation, United States Secret Service, Office of the Inspector General, and other local agencies such as the Jackson Police Department.
+We work with several other trusted agencies including the Kentucky State Police, Attorney Generals Office Cyber Crimes Branch, Department of Alcohol and Beverage Control, Department of Fish and Wildlife Resources, Federal Bureau of Investigation, United States Secret Service, Office of the Inspector General, and other local agencies such as the Perry County Sheriff's Department.

 It's our focus to treat every victim like family.
 This ensures that we prevent the victim from being victimized by the Police.
 We complete case work for every felony and most misdemeanor criminal offenses.
 Some agencies do not require this but we feel that you shouldn't expect any less.
 We identify that the instant someone becomes a victim it is usually the most important and tragic occurrence at that point in that person's life.